 As the name indicates the Southernmost Point symbolises the southernmost point of the continental US.
 The monument takes shape of a large anchored concrete buoy.

-A map shows you that there are a few points on the island where you are even further south than the monument Southernmost Point.
-But no matter the exact placement of the monument, it’s amazing to be in the most southernmost point of the continental US, Key West.
+A map shows you that there are a few points on the island where you in fact are even further south than the monument Southernmost Point.
+But no matter the exact placement of the monument, it’s amazing to be in the most southernmost place of the continental US, Key West.

 Don’t miss Ernest Hemingway Home and Museum when visiting Key West